Making Acrobat PDF Files Accessible

 The easiest way to make sure a PDF is accessible to do so 'upstream'.
 Most documents are not created as PDFs, but are exported or saved to that format from another program, such as Microsoft Word.
 In those cases, it is better to use the tools built in to that program to label elements appropriately, then export to PDF.
 Guides exist for many other programs, such as Microsoft Publisher or Adobe InDesign .
-For other programs, please contact Web and Graphics Services for assistance.
+For other programs, please contact Web Services for assistance.

 Using the 'scan to pdf' feature on a multifunction printer does not produce an accessible document.
 It essentially takes a photo of the document.
 To be fully machine-readable, An OCR scan must be performed, which can introduce errors.
 Avoid using scanned documents whenever possible.

 All public-facing content, and most non-public facing content, made available on our websites and social media channels must meet[^1] standards and guidelines outlined in Section 508 of the Rehabilitation Act.
 These standards were refreshed in January, 2017 to adopt the Web Content Accessibility Guidelines (WCAG) 2.0 levels A and AA.

 Does it Need to be a PDF?

 Another option for largely text documents is to create a web page containing the same information.
 UH Hilo’s Content Managment System makes it easy for non-technical users to create web pages.
 Web pages are inherently accessible, and every modern browser offers the user the ability to save the page as a PDF.
 By choosing to only present the information as a PDF, you are denying the visitor the chance to make their own choice about how to consume the information.